BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Integer Types

-There are four types of
+Integer types are used to store whole numbers.
+There are four main integer types: `short`, `int`, `long` and `long long`.
+These each can either

 ### Floating-Point Types